 - Brabham BT29 (Doug Brenner): This is one of a pair of late BT29s acquired by California dealer Charlie Hayes which remained unraced during 1970.
 It was sold it March 1971 to Doug Brenner (Pasadena, CA) and raced in Pro events and in SCCA Nationals that season.
 Brenner raced the yellow Brabham in the two Bogotá races in early 1972 and then sold it to Phil Palm and Ron Pohl 1972 who retained Brenner's entry number of #26 and raced the car in 1972.
 They sold it to Bill Summers who raced it in mainly Regional races at Elkhart Lake, Brainerd, and Blackhawk Farms.
 The next owner was Bob Mijolevic and around this time the car was fitted with a Mazda engine and used in autocross.
-Mijolevic last raced the car in 1982 but after that the history is largely unknown until it was bought by Cy Moreland who in turn sold it to Dave Burch (Los Altos, CA).
-By that time it had been rebuilt on a replacement Marc Bahner chassis.
-In 2009 it was reported to have been sold via Bahner to an Australian owner.
+Mijolevic last raced the car in 1982 but after that the history is largely unknown until it was bought by Cy Moreland (Trainer, PA) who in turn sold it to Dave Burch (Los Altos, CA).
+Rebuilt in the mid-1990s using a replacement Marc Bahner chassis.
+Sold in late 2011 to Wayne Wilson (Sydney, Australia)

 - March 71BM (Bill Gubelmann): Shown in March build records as "white, Bill Gubelmann".
 Bill Gubelmann raced the car in early rounds of the British series before returning with it to the USA, and it is seen to be white in photographs.